 The CNOR examination is quite difficult and requires a great deal of time to prepare.
 Operating room nurses should plan to take a minimum of two to three months to prepare for the CNOR test, which covers many aspects of surgical nursing and the care of the surgical patient.
 The test is usually given via computer at a testing center after successfully qualifying to take the exam.
 Understanding what to expect when preparing to take the CNOR test can help the candidate to better prepare.

 Benefits of Becoming a CNOR

 Nurses that have obtained the designation of CNOR have taken and passed the difficulty CNOR exam.
 These nurses have demonstrated that they have not only met the minimum requirements for taking the exam, but also have a depth and breadth of knowledge that comes with the credential.
 Nurses that have passed the CNOR test have shown they have a great deal of specific knowledge of operative nursing across the field of healthcare.
-They have shown that they understand how to best care for surgical patients and provide excellent patient safety in passing this exam.
+They have shown that they understand how to best care for surgical patients.

 Passing the CNOR exam also gives the certified nurse the opportunity to network with other certified nurses.
 Networking with other individuals may give the nurse additional advantages in employment and will help the nurse to be able to keep abreast of the latest research and knowledge in the field of operative nursing.
 Networking also allows nurses to participate in local and national events in operative nursing and may also offer additional leadership advantages.